jeffreycwitt/hn202/docs/class-10.md

 <div class="discussion" markdown="1">

 {:.dquestion}
-So, what was political life like in the 10 and 11th centuries, after the treaty of Verdun, and after the Carolingian lines had ended in both East Francia (German) and West Francia (France)?
+So, what was social and political life like in the 10th and 11th centuries, after the Treaty of Verdun, and after the Carolingian lines had ended in both East Francia (German) and West Francia (France)?
 (Consider SHMA pp. 135-150 and the introduction of our "First Crusade Reader"; can you point us to any relevant passages?)

 <div class="answer" markdown="1">